marcus-downing/drupal-odbc-sqlsrv/README.md

-# ODBC driver for Drupal 7, forked for SQL Server connection
+# ODBC driver for Drupal 7 and SQL Server

 This is a fork of [the ODBC Driver for Drupal 7](https://www.drupal.org/sandbox/pstewart/2010758).
 This fork uses precomposed queries to work around a bug in SQL Server 2008 R2 and earlier that breaks prepared statements on ODBC.